I Was Hit by a Drunk Driver: Who Is Liable for the Accident?

 Keep in mind that while these are the three most common parties who might be held liable, accidents can be complicated and could involve other parties.
 For instance, what happens if you get into an accident with a large truck operated by an intoxicated trucker?
-Or what about a crash caused by a drunk Uber or Lyft driver in the Houston area?
+Or what about a car crash in Houston caused by a drunk Uber or Lyft driver?

 Let’s first unpack the three parties above and any applicable Texas laws.
 We’ll then pivot to examine some additional parties who may have played a role in a drunk driving collision and who can be held liable.

 1. The Drunk Driver

 Drinking and driving is against the law, which is why drunk drivers can be held legally liable for causing auto accidents.

 Can I Sue a Drunk Driver for a Car Accident?

 In addition to criminal penalties for driving while intoxicated (DWI), a drunk driver can also face civil penalties for any damage or losses they caused.
 This includes being ordered to pay for property damage, lost wages, medical bills, future medical costs and pain and suffering.

 If you bring a car accident lawsuit against a drunk driver, you will need to demonstrate that they were liable for the crash.
 Key factors in establishing legal liability: